aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/eikhah-for-the-earth-sorrow-hope-and-action-from-the-shalom-center.html.md

 <ul>
 	<li>Do we need a day of mourning for the Earth?
 If so, what do you think it should look like?
 What is the relationship between such a day and Earth Day?
 What are other contemporary resonances you see for Tishah b'Av?
 Can it work for you as a day about the Earth and about senseless hatred between Jews or is that too much for one day to hold?</li>
 	<li>It is said that the Messiah will be born on Tishah b'Av.
 While many of us do not believe in an actual human being who be a messiah come to save the world, we might still find inspiration in the idea of a messianic age –-- a time very different from our current reality in which peace and justice reign.
 How do you think the seeds of such a time could be planted by you and your community on this Tishah b'Av?
 What would that look like?</li>
-	<li>The text of Eikha speaks about “our enemies” who destroyed the Temple and Jerusalem.
+	<li>The text of Eikhah speaks about “our enemies” who destroyed the Temple and Jerusalem.
 Historically the First Temple was destroyed by the Babylonian Empire and the Second Temple by the Roman Empire.
 Yet the Rabbis blame the destruction of the Temples on actions of the People Israel –- for the first Temple, according to the Rabbis the sins of idolatry, sexual immorality and bloodshed, and the Second Temple because of senseless hatred among Jews.</li>
 	<li>When it comes to thinking about “enemies” in the context of our current environmental crisis, we too can look outward at the visible big scale enemies like oil and coal companies causing destruction or we can follow the Rabbinic impulse and look inward at the forces of which we are a part that have led to our current state of environmental destruction -- or both..
 What do you think?
 Is the language of “enemies” helpful or outdated?
 Should we focus our energy on changing ourselves and our communities or on fighting large companies and governmental policies?
 What is the right balance for you and your community?</li>
 </ul>

 <h3>Parts of the Service:</h3>
 <ol>
-	<li>An English-language Lament for the earth, woven from some underlying sense of the meaning of the Book of Lamentations/ Eikha, traditionally read on Tisha b'Av.
+	<li>An English-language Lament for the earth, woven from some underlying sense of the meaning of the Book of Lamentations/ Eikha, traditionally read on Tishah b'Av.
-This Lament for the earth can be chanted according to the ancient wailing Lamentations melody, or not.It can be used as it is, or woven in part or in whole into a more traditional reading of Eikha.It could be read /chanted on Tisha b'Av itself and/or on perhaps the Sunday before, when many people who might not take part in such an event on a weekday might do so on Sunday.
+This Lament for the earth can be chanted according to the ancient wailing Lamentations melody, or not.It can be used as it is, or woven in part or in whole into a more traditional reading of Eikhah.
+It could be read /chanted on Tishah b'Av itself and/or on perhaps the Sunday before, when many people who might not take part in such an event on a weekday might do so on Sunday.
 It could be read as shown here, with the "Hashivenu" passage of hope interwoven with lament, or that passage could be held to the end, as it is in the original Eikha.
-This lament for the Earth could be treated as one among Kinot (traditionally, poems of sorrow about various disasters that have befallen the Jewish people) that are often added to the liturgy of Tisha B'Av.Some communities may also wish to take note of sorrow and hope for other troubles and travails arising in Jewish or multireligious awareness today.</li>
+This lament for the Earth could be treated as one among Kinot (traditionally, poems of sorrow about various disasters that have befallen the Jewish people) that are often added to the liturgy of Tishah b'Av.Some communities may also wish to take note of sorrow and hope for other troubles and travails arising in Jewish or multireligious awareness today.</li>
 	<li>A <em>Kinah</em> -- "We are the generation that lives between the fires," a litany of sorrow and hope (optional)</li>
 	<li>A passage from the Song of Songs that celebrates a loving awareness of the intertwining of all life, a planetary community.
-Drawing on the rabbinic tradition that the Messiah was/ is born on Tisha b'Av but has not yet been revealed because the world is not yet ready for the necessary transformation, we include this passage and a chant from the Song by Rabbi Shefa Gold.</li>
+Drawing on the rabbinic tradition that the Messiah was/ is born on Tishah b'Av but has not yet been revealed because the world is not yet ready for the necessary transformation, we include this passage and a chant from the Song by Rabbi Shefa Gold.</li>
 	<li>Several brief demands or proposals for change in public policy.
 In our generation, messianic hope must be encoded into public action.
 Specific communities, congregations, or groups could change these as their own concerns point the way.
 These demands or proposals could be encoded into petitions, could be presented to public officials, corporate or union leaders, etc. (You can draw on The Shalom Center's "Seven Principles for Public Policy" by <a href="http://www.theshalomcenter.org/node/1588">clicking here</a>.)</li>
 	<li>A passage from Isaiah and/or by reading together Psalm 104 or 148 or a contemporary poetic celebration of the earth.